-My husband and I moved to Colorado about three years ago and adopted a puppy.
-My food addiction has been dormant with the occasional binges and setbacks.
-The comeback has become quicker and easier with time.
+Eventually, New York city became unbearable.
+We wanted to be close to nature, and get a puppy!
+So, my husband and I moved to Colorado in 2012 adopted a puppy.
+My food addiction has been dormant with occasional binges and setbacks.
+The comeback has become quicker and more comfortable with time.

-I’ve tried numerous diets over the course of 20 years.
-I became a scientist, with my body as a lab.
-I often think of myself as a garden, which constantly needs attending.
+I’ve tried numerous diets for 20 years.
+I became a scientist with my body as a lab.
+I often think of myself as a garden, which continually needs attending.
 With proper soil and nourishment, the flowers will blossom while weeds will weave over if food is not provided.
 The weeds never disappear – they just become dormant.

 How can you re-write your story?

 Pick the most destructive behavior that you know of and write why you want to change.
 For example, if you are trying to lose weight, you might write something like this: “I want to look good in my jeans” or, “I want to be better and healthier me.”
 You need to have a strong “WHY.”
 Your journey won’t be easy.
 In fact, it will hurt, and it will suck.
 But you will endure and make sacrifices to go from your current state to where you want to go.
 Feel the driving force towards your desires.
 Look inward and dig deep to ask yourself, “Why do I want to be [fill-in-the-blank].”
 Think habits vs. willpower.
 Your “WHY” will anchor you and help you to build more productive habits.
 Just like you build muscle, your new constructive habits will take root in your day to day life.

 You can blame your genetics, your upbringing, the government, your parents, and your friends.
 But this is a victim’s mentality and is not taking responsibility for your life.
 Who cares what you can’t change?
 Focus on what you can.
 If you are trying to lose weight, think about how you can make better choices in the grocery store, prepare a food menu for your daily meals, educate yourself about nutrition, and various diets.